-Click in the scroll bar area but don't click the scroll bar itself.
+- Click a scroll bar and drag.
+The content of the window scrolls proportionally to how far you drag the scroll bar. - Click in the scroll bar area but don't click the scroll bar itself.
 The window scrolls either one page up (if you click above the scroll bar) or down (if you click below the scroll bar).
-You can change a setting in your General System Preference pane to cause the window to scroll proportionally to where you click.
+You can change a setting in your General System Preferences pane to cause the window to scroll proportionally to where you click.